Overview of the Certified Forensic Computer Examiner Program

 - Knowledge based objective test – 14 days to complete

 Entry into the Certification Phase is automatic once the peer review phase has been completed.
-The candidate will have 7 days to begin the hard drive problem and 40 days to complete it.
-The 40 day clock will begin 7 days after the peer review phase has been completed whether the candidate logs in or not.
+The candidate will have 7 days to begin the hard drive problem and 30 days to complete it.
+Seven days after the peer review phase has been completed whether the candidate logs in or not, the 44 day clock will begin.

 The candidate will then go directly into the Knowledge Based test, which consists of 100 general forensic knowledge questions.
 The written exam consists of questions composed of true/false, multiple-choice, matching, and short essay (fill in the blank) questions.
 Candidates must obtain a minimum score of 80% on the exam and practical to pass.
 Failure to achieve the requisite score will result in failure, and the CFCE certification will not be awarded.